UK's Truss vows to listen as she reels from policy U-turns

 The Bank of England was forced to intervene to prop up the bond market and stop a wider economic crisis.
 Fears that the bank will soon hike interest rates caused mortgage lenders to withdraw their cheapest deals, causing turmoil for homebuyers.

-Under political and financial pressure, the government on Monday scrapped the most unpopular part of its budget package, a tax cut on earnings above 150,000 pounds ($167,000) a year.
-That saves about 2 billion pounds, a small share of the government’s 45 billion-pound tax-cutting plan — and it’s unclear how the rest will be paid for.
+Treasury chief Kwasi Kwarteng has promised to publish a fully costed fiscal plan, alongside an economic forecast from the independent Office for Budget Responsibility.
+Kwarteng is under pressure to produce it sooner, but insisted Tuesday he was sticking with his original date of Nov.
+23.

-Treasury chief Kwasi Kwarteng has also promised to publish a fully costed fiscal plan, alongside an economic forecast from the independent Office for Budget Responsibility.
-Initially that was due to come Nov.
-23, but mounting pressure means it’s likely to arrive weeks sooner.
+What Kwarteng called the “hullabaloo” over the government’s plans has cast a shadow over the Conservatives’ annual conference in Birmingham, where many party members express fears that the Tories, in power since 2010, are headed for defeat in the next election.

-What Kwarteng on Monday called the “hullabaloo” over the government’s plans has cast a shadow over the Conservatives’ annual conference in the central England city of Birmingham, where many delegates express fears that the party, in power since 2010, is headed for defeat in the next election.
+“Things are looking pretty bleak,” said Michael Heseltine, who was Conservative deputy prime minister in the 1990s.
+“It will require a very impressive feat of political leadership, and it needs to start today.”

 The party has a commanding majority in Parliament but is fractious after three years of scandal under former Prime Minister Boris Johnson, followed by a divisive leadership contest between Truss and former Treasury chief Rishi Sunak.
 Sunak warned during his losing campaign that Truss’ plan to fund tax cuts through borrowing would undermine both the government’s economic credibility and the nation’s finances.